cs50nestm/cs50labs/syntax/README.md

 ## Syntax in C

-In **Computer Science**, syntax is also important for a computer to understand what you are telling it to do.
+In Computer Science, **syntax** is also important for a computer to understand what you are telling it to do.
 Each programming language has its own syntactical rules, which include the combination of both words and punctuation.

 For instance, to say "hello" in C, we would write: